allnightlight/ReinforcementLearningAidedPIDControllerTuner/works/work20200520/doc.md

 This study implemented the agent as the form of the P-controller, which means that
 - the agent output continuous actions,
-- actions are proportional to observations of the environment with the constant proportional rate, so-called gain.
+- actions are proportional to observations of the environment with the constant proportional rate, so-called proportional gain.

 Other than those features,
-- the agent adds random values following the normal distribution with a fixed deviation on actions,
+- the agent adds random values following the normal distribution with a fixed standard deviation = 0.1 on actions,
-- actions pass through the hyperbolic tan function before being imposed on the environment in order to make the tuning process stable.
+- actions pass through the hyperbolic tan function before being acted on the environment in order to make the tuning process stable.

 ## Environment